 Purcellville, VA, February 04, 2019 --(PR.com

-)-- Patrick Henry College (PHC) won its twelfth national championship at the American Moot Court Association (AMCA) national tournament in Orlando, Florida last weekend.
-In addition to winning first place, PHC finished with three teams among the top eight in the nation.
+)-- Patrick Henry College won its twelfth national championship at the American Moot Court Association (AMCA) national tournament in Orlando, Florida last weekend.
+In addition to winning first place, Patrick Henry College finished with three teams among the top eight in the nation.
 Patrick Henry College speakers also won five of the top 20 speaker awards.

 Mike Patton of Kansas City, MO and Keely Wright of Louisville, KY won the championship.

 Patrick Henry College is a forensics powerhouse with an unmatched legacy.
 No other college in the history of the American Moot Court Association has won more than once.